Photo: Wide Angle of the Cove, with The Rocks on the left, Sydney Opera House on the right.

 About cruises around and from Australia - Australia Cruises.
 Now cruises are available circumnavigating the continent, allowing you to see the country in real style.

-When the cruise ships Queen Victoria and the Queen Elizabeth 2 came for their historic rendezvous in Sydney Harbour Sydney Cove Photos.
 See also the World Youth Day Photos of the Pope’s Boat-A-Cade to the Cove.

 Sydney Information Centre - Offering visitors not only information, they have a good collection of artefacts and other items on display from earlier Sydney.Sydney CBD Weather.